SunnieShen/COMP2501/COMP2501_Project/COMP2501 project.md

 - Random forest model independently confirms feature importance rankings
 - **Work interference, family history, and age** consistently rank as top predictors across different methods

+# presentation script
+***(Start with a confident, engaging tone)***

+Hi

+Today, I'd like to share a project that sits at the intersection of data science and a very human challenge: mental health in the workplace.

+***(Pause briefly, gesture towards title slide)***

+My project asks: **Can we use data to better understand who needs mental health support at work?** And more importantly, can we use that understanding to help employers create more supportive environments?

+---

+***(Transition smoothly to the next slide)***

+So, why does this matter?
+Let's start with a startling number.

+***(Point to the statistic on the slide)***

+The World Health Organization estimates that depression and anxiety alone cost the global economy **one trillion dollars every year** in lost productivity.
+That's a staggering figure.
+But behind that number are real people—colleagues, team members—who might be struggling in silence.

+n fast-paced sectors like technology, where this data comes from, the pressure can be intense.
+Yet, figuring out who actually needs and seeks help is really difficult.
+Stigma, different attitudes towards getting help, and sometimes just not knowing where to start—these are all real barriers.

+My project tried to cut through some of that complexity by asking two specific questions with data:
+1.  **What specific things about a person's job or background are most linked to them getting mental health treatment?**
+2. from employers' perspective, can we build a simple tool—a model—to help spot people who might benefit from a supportive check-in? what are some insight for employers to reduce the impact of mental issue in work place

+---

+***(Move to the data slide)***

+To answer this, I turned to a really insightful public dataset: the **OSMI Mental Health in Tech Survey**.
+It's a collection of anonymous, honest responses from over a thousand tech workers around the world.

+It asks about everything from basic demographics... to their work environment... to very personal questions about how mental health affects their work and whether they're currently in treatment.

+---

+***(Stransition to cleaning slide)***

+We had some... creative entries.
+For example, in the 'Age' field, we had values ranging from 3 years old to 999. ***(Light chuckle)*** Clearly, some responses needed tidying up.

+There were also over 20 different ways people described their gender.
+My job was to respectfully standardize these into meaningful categories for analysis.

+Also, I notice some with same meaning , so we combine them

+---

+***(Shift tone to more analytical)***

+After the cleanup, the patterns started to emerge.
+Let's look at a few key demographics.

+***(Indicate the visualizations)***

+First, the gender breakdown itself tells a story about the tech industry—about 76% of respondents identified as male.
+But look at the treatment rates: they vary dramatically.
+While about 45% of men in the survey were in treatment, that number jumped to about 55% for women, and to over 80% for gender-diverse individuals.

+Age told another story.
+The need for treatment isn't static—it rises through early career, peaks in mid-life around age 40, and then gradually declines.

+So, right away, we see that a one-size-fits-all approach to workplace mental health probably isn't the answer.

+---

+***(Pivot to workplace factors)***

+for other features; Three factors stood out powerfully.

+***(Use fingers to count off)***

+**One: Work Interference.** Simply put, how much does a person feel their mental health affects their work?
+The difference is striking. the more frequent work interfere a person stated, the larger possibility of having mental issue.

+**Two: Family History.** Having a family history of mental illness increased the likelihood of being in treatment by about 35%.
+This makes clinical sense and highlights this key risk factor.

+**Three: Organizational Support.** When companies offered resources—like benefits, counseling, or clear policies—treatment rates were consistently about 20% higher.

+So, the environment a company creates really matters.

+---

+***(Transition to modeling)***

+Okay, we have these individual pieces.
+The next step was to put them together into a predictive picture.

+I used a **logistic regression**—most of the questions from source data are yes/no questions, the answer are no continuous variable, we cannot use linear regression.
+I trained it on most of the data and saved some to test its accuracy.

+The results were promising.
+The model achieved an **85% AUC score**, which is a strong measure of its ability to distinguish between groups.
+Its overall accuracy was about 80%.

+Now, it was better at correctly identifying people who *were* in treatment (92% specificity) than those who weren't (59% sensitivity).
+This means if we used it as a screening tool, we'd be really good at finding true needs, but we might also worry some people who are actually okay. **That's an important trade-off to remembe**r.

+---

+***(Point to the importance chart)***

+When we look under the hood of the model, it confirmed our earlier insights and added nuance.

+The single biggest signal was **Work Interference.** The next was **Family History.**

+But here’s a fascinating one: **Comfort talking to coworkers** was a strong positive predictor.
+This hints at the power of team culture.

+Also, identifying as **Male** was associated with a lower likelihood of treatment.
+This likely reflects well-documented differences in help-seeking behavior, not necessarily lower need.

+And interestingly, whether someone worked at a **tech company or not, or was self-employed**, barely moved the needle.
+Mental health challenges, it seems, don't discriminate by job title.

+---

+***(Lean in slightly for the next key insight)***

+But people aren't just a list of separate traits.
+These factors interact.
+And this is where it gets really crucial for taking action.

+Look at this chart.

+***(Explain the interaction plot)***

+For someone **without** a family history, even high work interference leads to a treatment rate around 60%.
+But for someone **with** that family history, the same high level of work interference pushes the rate above 90%.

+The takeaway?
+An employee reporting **both** a family history **and** that their mental health is often affecting their work is in a very high-risk category.
+Employers' screening and support should prioritize them.

+---

+***(Move to gender interactions)***

+Another **critical interaction** involves gender and the *type* of support offered.

+The data suggests men and women may respond to different kinds of initiatives.

+**For women,** the presence of **financial benefits** for mental health care was linked to a much larger increase in treatment rates—about 30%.

+**For men,** having **direct, accessible care options** at work seemed more impactful.

+But for everyone, the most effective approach was a **comprehensive program** that combined multiple types of support.

+The lesson here is clear: **Tailored, multi-faceted strategies are key.**

+---

+***(Shift to a conclusive, forward-looking tone)***

+So, what does all this mean for an employer who wants to do better?

+Based on the data, I'd suggest five actions:

+1.  **Screen proactively, but smartly.** Focus on employees who report work interference, especially those who also note a family history.
+2.  **Build programs with diversity in mind.** Recognize that men, women, and gender-diverse employees may face different barriers.
+3.  **Invest in your managers.** Train supervisors to foster psychological safety.
+Our data showed a strong link between comfort with a supervisor and comfort with peers—culture flows from the top.
+4.  **Go comprehensive.** Don't just offer one benefit.
+Combine financial support, confidential resources, clear leave policies, and anti-stigma campaigns.

+---

+***(Acknowledge limitations humbly)***

+Now, it's important to acknowledge what this data _can't_ tell us.

+Our analysis is built on self-reported survey data, which means we're measuring what people _say_about their treatment, not necessarily their clinical need.
+There might be employees with unmet needs who don't appear in our predictions.

+Also, while we've found strong associations—like the link between supervisor and peer support—we can't prove what causes what.
+Does a supportive manager create a safe team, or does a safe team make managers seem more approachable?
+For designing interventions, that direction matters.

+So our work is a strong starting point for **identifying patterns**, but moving from **spotting risks** to **designing proven interventions** would be the next exciting step.

+---

+***(Final summary)***

+To wrap up, this project showed me that data science can do more than find patterns—it can help us **listen better**.

+It can highlight signals like work interference as a call for help.
+It can remind us that support needs to be personalized.
+And it can give organizations a clearer starting point for building a workplace that doesn't just measure performance, but actively supports the people behind it.

+***(Pause, smile)***

+Thank you.
+I'm happy to take any questions you might have.